humnetlab/Planning-the-Electric-Vehicle-Transition-by-Integrating-Spatial-Information-and-Social-Networks/README.md

 npm_obj.calFinalPQ()
 ```

-In order to run fitting and simualtion for all states, use the following command.
+To run fitting and simulation for all states, use the following command.

 ```
 cd model